 How Long Can I Work on a Course?

 The time limit on a course is 18 weeks.
 We want our students to finish within the scheduled school semester.
-Each course is designed to be equivalent of one semester of work.
-Full year courses are labeled parts A and B. For example, Algebra 1A is the first semester of Algebra 1.
+Each course is designed to be equivalent to one semester of work.
+Full-year courses are labeled parts A and B. For example, Algebra 1A is the first semester of Algebra 1.
 Algebra 1B is the second semester of Algebra 1.
 Taking Algebra 1A and 1B would be the equivalent of one year of Algebra.

 To view how many days you have remaining in a class, go to the bottom of your home page and review the student progress report.